xing/hops/packages/template-graphql/README.md

 ## Configuration

-Please refer to [hops-config](https://github.com/xing/hops/tree/master/packages/config) to see a list of all supported options.
+Please refer to the [main readme](../../DOCUMENTATION.md#installing--configuring-a-preset) to see a list of all supported options.

 In this project we configure `babel` and `postcss` through the `"browsers"` field, we specify one location through the `"locations"` hash and we specify the URL of the GraphQL server through the `"graphqlUri"` field.